Sex Crime Lawyers Des Moines, IA

 Other sex acts may carry lesser penalties and shorter prison sentences, but could include requirements of mandatory parole sentences, completion of the sex offender treatment program and registry as a sex offender.

 Those accused of sex crimes may encounter scrutiny and bias.
-Lawyers from Branstad & Olson understand the sensitivity of the situation and the need to investigate and prepare your case to overcome these biases.
+Des Moines sex crime lawyers from Branstad & Olson understand the sensitivity of the situation and the need to investigate and prepare your case to overcome these biases.

 Criminal Mischief Not Guilty– Jury Trial